OpenPrinting/system-config-printer/README.md

 queues from CUPS Sharing server if installed as well), in local network or defined by printer profiles, if system-config-printer should work with CUPS 3.0.

-IS S-C-P REQUIRED IN SYSTEM WITH CUPS 3.0?
+Is S-C-P required in system with CUPS 3.0?
 ------------------------------------------

 Regarding printer setup tools OpenPrinting current plans are to integrate printer setup dialog into